wvuweb/wvu-ds-v3-cloudcannon-demo/content/how-to-apply/_index.md

           - text: Check Your Status
             url:
       - topic: International Undergraduate Students
+        description: >-
-        description: You are not a U.S. citizen or U.S. permanent resident.
+          You are not a U.S. citizen or U.S. permanent resident.
+The world is welcome!
         items:
           - text: Apply as a International Undergraduate Student
             url: